 The hero awards honor those who risk their lives for others.
 One of the other awardees Monday, Samuel Irick, 24, of Houston, was killed when he intervened during an armed purse-snatching outside a convenience store on Nov.
 11, 2010.
 Irick's family will receive the award in his name.

 The other 17 winners are from Arizona, California, Connecticut, Georgia, Illinois, Kansas, Maine, Nebraska, New York, Oregon, South Dakota, Washington and Wisconsin.

 The Carnegie Hero awards are named for Pittsburgh steel magnate and philanthropist Andrew Carnegie, who was inspired by stories of heroism during a coal mine disaster that killed 181 people, including a miner and an engineer who died trying to rescue others.

 The commission investigates stories of heroism and awards medals and cash grants several times a year.
-It has given away more than $36 million to 9,718 awardees or their families since its inception in 1904.
+It has given away nearly $37 million to 9,737 awardees or their families since its inception in 1904.